Offers & Salary

 How do I determine how much money I want?

-- Also research the salary trends for your major, potential job title, and location.
+- Also research the salary trends for your major, desired job title, and geographic location.
 Use at least 3 reputable resources to find this info.

 What can I expect when I receive an offer?

-- Typically, when you receive an offer, you will be expected to accept or reject the offer, or the employer may ask “do you need additional time to consider our offer?”
+- Typically, when you receive an offer, you will be expected to accept or reject the offer within a specified amount of time.
 Do not feel obligated to accept or reject on the spot, even if you feel pressure to do so!